mattjcurry/Presentations/Concourse/concourse.md

 # The Starting Point

   - ELK
+  - 3 full time engineers
-  - 6 Cloud Foundry Foundations in 3 environments (Need a pic)
+  - 3 Cloud Foundry Foundations in 3 environments (Need a pic)
   - No Production
   - No Automation
   - Several tiles (Mobile push, mySQL, Redis)